 We are obligated to fund one-half of the clinical development expenses for Emitasol(R) under our corporate partnering agreement with Shire Pharmaceuticals Group plc, up to an aggregate of \$7 million.
-Through December 31, 2000 we have made development payments for Emitasol(R), under the terms of the agreement with Shire, totaling \$4.6 million, consisting of \$4.1 million paid to Shire and approximately \$500,000 paid to other parties for allowable expenses including patent and trademark costs.
+Through December 31, 2000 we have made payments to Shire totaling \$4.1 million.
+In addition, we have paid \$476,000 for patent related expenses.

-Under the agreement with Shire, the Company is obligated to fund the remaining balance of approximately \$2.4 million as a contribution towards the remaining development costs including the pivotal Phase III clinical trial, data analysis and regulatory submissions to the FDA of the NDA.
+Under the agreement with Shire, the Company is obligated to fund the remaining balance of approximately \$2.9 million as a contribution towards the remaining development costs including the pivotal Phase III clinical trial, data analysis and regulatory submissions to the FDA of the NDA.
 Should the Company be unable to secure adequate financing, the Company may not be able to fund the balance of the development costs and Shire could choose to declare us in breach of the agreement or terminate the clinical development of Emitasol(R).